JetBrains-Research/astminer/docs/label_extractors.md

 # Label extractors

-Label extractors are required for correct extraction of labels from raw ASTs.
-Internally, they extract labels from the tree and process the tree to avoid data leaks.
+The label extractor module extracts labels from AST trees and processes them to avoid data leaks.
+You can assign a certain label type to each tree.
-Also, label extractors define the granularity level for the whole pipeline.
+Also, the selected type defines the granularity level of label extraction for the whole pipeline.

-[//]: # "How do you use these labels?
-What does it replace?
-Are ALL identifier names are replaced with the SAME label or different abstract labels, e.g. 'identifier'?"

-[//]: # "Can I specify in the YAML several label extractors or just one?"
+You can define only one label extractor or skip this module at all.
+Then identifier names will be preserved.

 Label extractor config classes are defined in [LabelExtractorConfigs.kt](src/main/kotlin/astminer/config/LabelExtractorConfigs.kt).